 How to Be Happy: 23 Ways to Be Happier

-The complete guide to boosting happiness in 2018, according to science.
+The complete guide to boosting happiness, according to science.

 People often ask me: "What can I do to boost my happiness?"

 I tell them that there are tons of things you can do, and even though I've written a book about how to increase happiness now, in the technology age, I often can only recall a handful of strategies to use in the moment.
 So I decided to create this complete guide for how to be happy, according to science.
-If you use these 23 practices consistently, you are very likely to increase your personal happiness (check out even more happiness-boosting strategies here):
+If you use these 23 practices consistently, you are very likely to increase your personal happiness:

 1. Find out what to do first.